 So far, in the US, 4 major mobile providers offer 5G mobile connectivity mostly in densely populated areas like New York City, Los Angeles, Dallas, and Las Vegas.
 It’s spotty and hardly feasible in suburban parts but already shows good results when tested close to 5G nodes.

 Together with the world’s major telecommunication companies, Ericsson and Nokia, among others, helped develop the infrastructure to make 5G launches possible.
 Samsung, Huawei, Motorola, LG already sell 5G-ready smartphones, and Qualcomm and Intel provide 5G chips.
 Apple is expected to launch the first 5G-enabled iPhone this September.
-Yes, to support and truly benefit from the new standard you need to build the whole new generation of devices too.
+Yes, to support and truly benefit from the new standard you need to build a whole new generation of devices too.

 Why the fuzz and what’s so special about the new standard?